Jacques Durandi

-Jacopo Durandi (ca. 1410 – 1469) was an Italian painter active in France.
+Jacopo Durandi (c.
+1410 – 1469) was an Italian painter active in France.
 Together with his brother Cristoforo, he worked in Nice.
 Very little is known of his life, but a few of his works have survived.
 The main one is the Saint Margaret retable in the Fréjus Cathedral.
 Another retable, originally from Lucéram, is now kept in the Musée des Beaux-Arts de Nice.